IT Positions That Remain Open in a Government Shutdown

 Below is a look at how some agencies plan to deal with IT during a shutdown.

-Commerce Department (last updated in 2015)
+Commerce Department’s Plan to Deal with IT Positions (last updated in 2015)

 The Patent and Trademark Office would retain most IT positions during a shutdown, requesting exceptions for 56 staffers including project managers, supervisors and more.